aleksmiina/javaLearningProject/Library /src/notes.md

 To do:

-1. I want to print out all the available books to a user in order he could choose one.
-    1.1.
-There is some issue with the override which I need to get into later
+1. I want to print out all the available books to a user in order he could choose one.  [x] 1.1.
+There is some issue with the override which I need to get into later       [x]

 2. Now, a user needs to pick up a book and write its name in the terminal.
-Then the program will check whether this book is in the list.
+Then the program will check whether this book is in the list. [x]

 3. If a user types a book not in the inventory, the program stops.
-Needs fixing.
+Needs fixing. [x]

-4. Need to implement the way for a book to be borrowed out.
+4. Need to implement the way for a book to be borrowed out. [x]

-public class TheBookIsBorrowed{

-    public TheBookIsBorrowed(ListOfBooks){

-    }
-}
+5. The program now tells that a book is unavailable even if it has not been borrowed. []